 Single vs. Multiple Tooth Replacement

 If you are missing one or more teeth, it is important to fill the gap for a number of reasons, not the least of which to protect your oral health.
 Whether you lost teeth from trauma, periodontal (gum) disease, or other factors, missing teeth can cause adjacent teeth to shift and lead to bone loss in the jaw.
 As a result, the remaining healthy teeth may become loose and more vulnerable to decay.
-Our top cosmetic dentists at True Dentistry provide a variety of tooth replacement options to help you restore both form and function of your teeth.
+Our dentists at True Dentistry provide a variety of tooth replacement options to help you restore both form and function of your teeth.
 Our treatments are state-of-the-art and custom-designed to deliver natural-looking, long-lasting results.

 For more information, or to schedule a consultation with one of our dental professionals, please contact our practice and we will be happy to answer any questions you may have.

 Tooth Replacement Options